 Lourdes Germán serves as a full-time member of the Faculty at the Carroll School of Management at Boston College and serves as a special advisor to the President of the Lincoln Institute, providing strategic and consultative expertise.

-Lourdes Germán is Director of International & Institute-Wide Initiatives at the Lincoln Institute of Land Policy where she directs the Institute’s cross disciplinary campaigns focused on Municipal Fiscal Health and Land Value Capture, the institute-wide reserve fund, and manages the staff supporting institute-wide learning design.
-Prior to joining the Lincoln Institute, Lourdes began her career as a public finance attorney representing government entities in the United States at a leading international law firm, Locke Lord, LLP; co-created the global municipal finance business division at Fidelity Investments, the world’s largest global mutual fund company, as a Vice President; served as General Counsel and Vice President of a global investment management company with a dedicated focus on municipalities, creating and teaching graduate government finance courses at leading universities, and launching the Civic Innovation Project—an online thought leadership platform that was awarded a 2017 GovCio Outlook Magazine National Prize for its impact using technology to advance city-to-city learning.
+Previously, Lourdes served as Director of International & Institute-Wide Initiatives at the Lincoln Institute where she established the department, directed the Institute’s cross disciplinary campaigns focused on Municipal Fiscal Health and Land Value Capture, chaired the institute-wide reserve fund, and managed the staff supporting institute-wide learning design.
+Prior to joining the Lincoln Institute, Lourdes began her career as a public finance attorney representing government entities in the United States at a leading international law firm, Locke Lord, LLP; co-created the global municipal finance business division at Fidelity Investments as a Vice President; served as General Counsel and Vice President of a global investment management company Breckinridge Capital Advisors; and launched the Civic Innovation Project—an online thought leadership platform that has been recognized for its impact using technology to advance city-to-city learning.